jkkersey/Mapping-Urban-Informality/README.md

 Please note that the datasets may not share a common definition of urban informality.
 Please reference the documentation for a particular dataset for more information on identification methodology.

-Datasets are split into separate repositories depending on their licensing, but are available at the links below:
-Dhaka - https://github.com/jkkersey/Dhaka-Mapping-Data
-Caracas - https://github.com/jkkersey/Caracas-Mapping-Data
-Rio de Janeiro - https://github.com/jkkersey/Rio-Mapping-Data
+Datasets are split into separate repositories depending on their licensing, but are available at the links below:\n Dhaka - https://github.com/jkkersey/Dhaka-Mapping-Data Caracas - https://github.com/jkkersey/Caracas-Mapping-Data Rio de Janeiro - https://github.com/jkkersey/Rio-Mapping-Data